 You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 To apply for this course you should have an undergraduate degree in either economics or an appropriate quantitative subject such as engineering, computer science, mathematics or physics.

-You are also expected to have obtained good marks in at least five units/modules.
-These are likely to include microeconomics and econometrics (or statistics) and three other quantitative units such as macroeconomics, calculus, matrix algebra, data analysis, game theory, operational research, probability or financial engineering.
+You are also expected to have obtained good marks in at least five units/modules comprising microeconomics and econometrics (or statistics) and three other quantitative units such as macroeconomics, calculus, matrix algebra, data analysis, game theory, operational research, probability or financial engineering.
 The modules should preferably have been taken in your final two years of study.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.